aguglie/esphome-rp6000/README.md

 ESPHome library to monitor and (partially) control a RP6000 inverter (known as 'bestione arancione') via RS485.

+This project was tested with a 48v 6kW inverter.
+It may work with other models, but it has not been tested.

+## Disclaimer
+Working with high voltage can be dangerous.
+If you are not confident in your ability to work with high voltage, consult a professional electrician.

+**The author is not responsible for any damage or injury caused by the use of this software.
+Use at your own risk.**

 ## Requirements
 * RS485-to-TTL module